Total Views

 - Customize toolbar via settings panel: 5 minutes

-- File upload & storage: included, zero additional work
+- File upload and storage: included, zero extra work

-This isn't a marketing claim — it's the entire reason Eddyter exists.
-We watched too many teams spend 4–6 weeks building what should be one week of work, then maintain it forever after.
+This isn't a marketing claim — it's the reason Eddyter exists.
+Too many teams spend 4–6 weeks building what should be one week of work, then maintain it forever after.

-Here's what each integration actually looks like for a Next.js app.
+Here's what each integration looks like in a Next.js app.

 jsx